Washington State Route 142: Route description

 SR 142 is maintained by the Washington State Department of Transportation (WSDOT) and primarily serves as an alternative route between SR 14 and US 97, avoiding the Maryhill junction, as well as a local connector.
 The entire highway is also designated as a state scenic byway due to its proximity to recreational hunting, fishing, and watersports.
-WSDOT conducts an annual survey of average traffic volume on the state highway system that is measured in terms of average annual daily traffic.
+WSDOT conducts an annual survey of average traffic volume on the state highway system that is measured in terms of annual average daily traffic.
 Daily traffic volumes on SR 142 range from a minimum of 360 vehicles near the Mountain View Ranch to a maximum of 4,200 vehicles in downtown Goldendale.